adeelaashraf/naavre_visualization/README.md

 ## About

-This project consists of an OpenLayers application to view GeoTIFF data.
+This project consists of an OpenLayers application to view GeoTIFF data as PNGs.

 ## Running